Skip to main content

 chromeSPAs, JS-rendered content, bot-protected sites.SlowerHigherYes

-Spider's Rust-based engine runs crawls with full concurrency — multiple pages are fetched, rendered, and processed in parallel.
-This means a 500-page crawl does not take 500x longer than a single page.
-Concurrency is managed server-side, so you don't need to manage thread pools or connection limits in your code.
-For large crawls, pair concurrency with streaming to process pages as they arrive.
+The Rust engine runs crawls with full concurrency.
+Pages are fetched, rendered, and processed in parallel, so a 500-page crawl doesn't take 500× longer than a single page.
+Concurrency is managed server-side — no thread pools or connection limits to wire up.
+For large jobs, pair concurrency with streamingso you can process pages the moment they arrive.

 The return_format parameter controls how Spider delivers page content.
-Markdown is the most common choice for AI workflows.
+Markdown is the default for AI workloads — structure preserved, navigation and ads stripped, clean LLM context at a fraction of the token cost of raw HTML.

 FormatWhat you getBest for